QuarkNerd/blog/cgrant/_posts/2015-02-28-UsingSnapshotAndSimulatorStatusMagic.md

+---
+author: cgrant
-#Using Snapshot and SimulatorStatusMagic to generate iOS Screenshots
+title: "Using Snapshot and SimulatorStatusMagic to generate iOS screenshots"
+featured-overlay-inverted: true
+categories:
+ - cgrant
+tags:
+layout: default_post
+---

 I have recently been using a set of tools called [fastlane](http://fastlane.tools/), developed by [Felix Krause](http://www.krausefx.com/). [fastlane](http://fastlane.tools/) helps to automate the steps involved in building and deploying iOS applications to the App Store.